nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual.md

-# Manual
+# Outer Wilds Manual Randomizer Guide

 ## What is a Manual game?
 A Manual game is a custom game that you've set an item list and location list for so that any game can be included in a multiworld game.
 You'll manually mark locations checked, and you'll manually restrict what items you use based on the items you've been sent.
+In this case (OuterWilds) the list of items can be found in the game-troubleshooting section of the Setup guide.

 ## Where is the settings page?
 The player settings page for this game is located <a href="../player-settings">here</a>.
 It contains all the options